This article was updated January 17, 2022, to reflect new information from the CDC.

 As more people roll up their sleeves to help end the pandemic, the U.S. Centers for Disease Control and Prevention (CDC), more than 51% of American adults 18 and older are fully vaccinated against COVID-19.
 As more people roll up their sleeves to help end the pandemic, the CDC continues to study vaccine effectiveness, to ensure COVID-19 vaccines are working as expected.

 Have you received your COVID-19 vaccine?

-One of the things under the CDC’s microscope is vaccine breakthrough.
+As part of the review, one of the things the CDC monitors closely is vaccine breakthrough.
 Douglas Kasper, MD, the section head of infectious disease at the University of Illinois College of Medicine Peoria and a leader in the OSF HealthCare response to COVID-19, defines “vaccine breakthrough” as someone contracting COVID-19 at least two weeks after receiving the full course of the vaccine.